nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Main components of the architecture

 **`Main`** has two classes called [`Main`](https://github.com/AY2223S2-CS2103-W17-2/tp/tree/master/src/main/java/seedu/age/Main.java) and [`MainApp`](https://github.com/AY2223S2-CS2103-W17-2/tp/tree/master/src/main/java/seedu/age/MainApp.java).

-It is responsible for,
+It is responsible for:

 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

-The rest of the App consists of four components.
+The rest of the App consists of four components:

 * [**`UI`**](#ui-component): The UI of the App.
 * [**`Logic`**](#logic-component): The command executor.